 We all have dreams.

 Some dreams are bigger than others.
-For me, sometimes my dream is to just have a few minutes to myself (I love my kids to bits, but right now, I’m quite enjoying my time alone to write this post).
+Sometimes my dream is to just have a few minutes to myself (I love my kids to bits, but right now, I’m quite enjoying my time alone to write this post).
 At other times, I have bigger dreams, like taking off with my family for a year to explore Canada and the U.S. (while funding it with my writing).

 Others have yet bigger dreams—becoming the next J.K.
 Rowling and selling millions of copies of their book(s), and being a famous writer during their lifetime.